 Please click here for the scientific evidence and further explanation published by the Government for those of you who wish to read it.
 This document covers infection and transmission, the risk to different groups, testing, PPE and international comparisons.

 Although we are clear that there is no such thing as a ‘no risk’ scenario it does seem to appear that risks to children in nursery are extremely low.
 This must be balanced against the risk of them unable to access vital care and education which includes socialising with other children.

-The staff are obviously nervous, but they are also very excited to get back to what they love and to be reunited with the children.
 Thank you for your patience as we move forward.
 Please feel free to contact us if you have further comments or questions.

 Class names and layout vary depending on setting